 Live Dealer Games

-Not every Alabama online casino offers these, but most of the bigger brands do.
+Not every Alabama online casino offers live dealer games, but most of the bigger brands do.
 You can stream real dealers dealing blackjack, spinning the roulette wheel, or running a game of baccarat right on your screen.

 Specialty Games

 Scratch cards, keno, bingo, fish table games, and arcade games are also pretty common.
-Usually quick to play, with simple rules and instant results.
+These games offer simple rules and instant results.
+And in my experience?
+They’re usually a ton of fun.

 How to Get Started at Alabama Online Casinos